JAlcocerT/JAlcocerT/content/blog/outro-whatayear.md

 **Go**

 Go has become a popular language due to several key strengths that align with the needs of modern software development.
-Here's why:

 - **Performance**: As a compiled language, Go provides high execution speed, making it ideal for performance-critical applications.
 - **Concurrency**: With built-in support for concurrency through goroutines and channels, Go excels in managing multiple tasks simultaneously, which is essential for scalable systems.